ACCIDENT REPORTING IS ON YOU

 OPEN MOTORBOATS (47%), PERSONAL WATERCRAFT (19%) AND CABIN MOTORBOATS (13%).*

 Anecdotal evidence suggests that boating accidents are being under reported.
-This may be because many boat operators are unaware that it is their responsibility to report boating accidents, even if the true cost of the accident or injury is discovered at a later date.
+This may be because many boaters and boat operators are unaware that accident reporting is their responsibility, even if the true cost of the accident or injury is discovered at a later date.

 Guidelines for when and how to file can get a little complicated, as with most types of forms.
 The language can be confusing.
 To be safe (pun intended), we recommend downloading forms from your state’s boating authority and keeping a few blank accident reporting forms on your boat or in your vehicle.
 The filing criteria can be found on the forms, which will help you fill it out as best you can.
 You can always reach out to where you got the forms for help.

 The accident reporting form is available for download from our resource library.